grpc/proposal/A92-xds-ext-authz.md

 RPC, so that the ext_authz RPC appears as a child span on the data plane RPC's trace.

-If the RPC to the ext_authz service fails, then if the `failure_mode_allow` config field is set to false, the data plane RPC will be failed with the status derived from the `status_on_error` config field, using the normal [HTTP-to-gRPC status conversion rules](https://github.com/grpc/grpc/blob/master/doc/http-grpc-status-mapping.md).
+By default, if the RPC to the ext_authz service fails, the data plane RPC will be failed with the status derived from the `status_on_error` config field, using the normal [HTTP-to-gRPC status conversion rules](https://github.com/grpc/grpc/blob/master/doc/http-grpc-status-mapping.md).
-Otherwise, the data plane RPC will be allowed.
-If the `failure_mode_allow_header_add` config field is true, then the filter will add a `x-envoy-auth-failure-mode-allowed: true` header to the data plane RPC.
+However, if the `failure_mode_allow` config field is set to true, then the data plane RPC will be allowed.
+In that case, if the `failure_mode_allow_header_add` config field is true, then the filter will add a `x-envoy-auth-failure-mode-allowed: true` request header to the data plane RPC.

 #### ExtAuthz Side Channel